jjginga/jjginga.github.io/_posts/2024-02-28-binary_multiple_of_3.md

 | 27            |   11011       |
 | 30            |   11110       |

-There is one, but I wasn't able to recognize it, but a qick search on the internet showed me that if I sum all the odd-positioned bits and subtract to it the sum of all of the even-position bits and get a result that is diviseble by 3, then the original binary number is also divisible by 3.
+There is one, but I wasn't able to recognize it, but a quick search on the internet showed me that if I sum all the odd-positioned bits and subtract to it the sum of all of the even-position bits and get a result that is divisible by 3, then the original binary number is also divisible by 3.

 ```
 27 in binary is 11011
 odd bits: 1+0+1 = 2
 even bitts: 1+1 = 2
-differente: 2-2 = 0, ence 27 is diviseble by 3.
+different: 2-2 = 0, hence 27 is divisible by 3.
 ```

-Converting this logic to a regular expression is not straightforward, they work well for patern matching and not for mathematical operations.
+Converting this logic to a regular expression is not straightforward, they work well for pattern matching and not for mathematical operations.
 So, it hit me.
 I could use an Automata.
 The Automata would have states representing the remainder when divided by 3 (the possible remainders are 0, 1 and 2), and transactions based on the next binary digit.
 And we could then determine the divisibility by 3 by observing the state after processing all the bits.

 With the available info it is easy to design the following DFA